Skip to main content

 Should we find any, we'll send you an email:

-and list them on your Targets page, under the discovery tab.
+We'll also list them on your Targets page, on the Discovery page.

-If you click on the 'subdomain detection' area above, you'll be taken through to the Subdomain detection page, where you can sort by: Most subdomains; Least subdomains; Newest subdomains and Oldest subdomains.
+If you click on the 'subdomain detection' item, you'll be taken through to the Subdomain detection page, where you can sort by: Most subdomains; Least subdomains; Newest subdomains, and Oldest subdomains.

-Clicking on them, will open out the list of associated subdomains:
+Clicking on them will open the list of associated subdomains:

 • As you can see above, some detected targets have already been added, which means they are now included in the target list and will be subject to scanning (pending license availability):